 Run-off elections for all offices also tend to have lower turnout than first round elections, especially if the first round election takes place on the same day as several other elections.
 For example, of the 248 primary runoff elections between 1994 and 2020, all but eight resulted in a decrease in turnout between the initial primary and the runoff.
 The average decline in turnout was 38%.
 Additionally, the longer the wait between the initial primary and the runoff, the larger the decrease in voter turnout.

-Demographics: In the aggregate, voters tend to be older, wealthier, more educated and whiter than non-voters.
+In the aggregate, Americans who vote tend to be older, wealthier, more educated, and whiter than non-voters.
+More on these demographic differences: